JanPastorek/Bachelor-Thesis/README.md

 * For games with only one qubit per player, one can use another approach - optimalizing already chosen gates through genetic algortihm.

 On top of those I built Genetic algorithm that is able to optimalize agents hyperparameters (and also choose the best reward function)

+#### dev
+* clone this repository into your developer folder

+* open src folder in your favourite IDE (works with PyCharm)

+* install missing libraries - tensorflow, keras, PyTorch, numpy, pandas, scikit-learn, qiskit

 # Acknowledgments